-All telephone numbers identified as Government of Saskatchewan will initially be programmed by default to display the standardized name “GOVT OF SASK” when placing calls outside the government Centrex/Centrex IP (VoIP) telephone system.
-Inside the government Centrex (VoIP) telephone system only, your name will appear as it does on the Government Telephone Directory Service.
+All telephone numbers identified as Government of Saskatchewan will initially be programmed by default to display the standardized name “GOVT OF SASK” when placing calls outside the government telephone system.
+Inside the government telephone system only, your first and last name will typically be programmed to appear.

 Are you trying to organize a meeting, but having a hard time getting everyone together at one location?
 Teleconferencing is a great way to allow everyone to participate, even if they can’t all meet in one location.
-Most government organizations choose SaskTel Teleconferencing Services for their teleconference needs.
+Most organizations not subscribing to IBC telephone service commonly choose SaskTel Teleconferencing Services for their teleconference needs.
 To start teleconferencing services, please contact your Telephone Coordinator.

 SaskTel offers four levels of teleconference services: on demand, unattended, attended and events call.
 Each moderator is billed a flat per-minute rate that includes all applicable toll-free and long distance charges within Canada and the United States.
 All four levels include a toll-free line for participants to dial.